Bounty Logo

 Bounty LogoBounty Logo PNG

-Enjoying the taste of bars is the enjoyment of life.
+Enjoying the taste of bars is enjoying life.
 The confectionery company put this concept into its identity, so the Bounty logo turned out to be relaxing.
-Everything in it relaxes – not only the shape but also the color of the letters, reminiscent of coconut pulp.
+Everything in it relaxes—not only the shape but also the color of the letters, reminiscent of coconut pulp.

 Bounty: Brand overview

 Bounty is a brand that specializes in the production of coconut chocolate.
 It was launched in 1951 by Mars.
-Today, it is considered one of the most popular brands of chocolate bars in the world.
+Today, it is considered one of the world’s most popular chocolate bar brands.
 The company distributes its products in more than 170 countries on all continents of the Earth.
-Bars are available in two variations, namely with the taste of milk or dark chocolate.
+Bars are available in two variations, namely, with the taste of milk or dark chocolate.
 For buyers to immediately associate with coconut, all commercials are filmed against a tropical island backdrop.
-The same element is actively used on the packaging of the bar.
+The same element is actively used in the bar packaging.
 Also, a cult tool for brand promotion is its slogan, “The Taste of Paradise.”

 Meaning and History